UmairMoh204/myMarketProject/README.md

    - Check that Node.js is installed
    - Try deleting `node_modules` and running `npm install` again

+4. If you see "only supports http" error:
+   - Make sure you're using the latest code with our security settings updates
+   - Check that both servers are running (Django on port 8000, React on port 3000)
+   - Try clearing your browser cache or using a different browser

 ## API Documentation

 The API documentation is available at: